 Where to buy Kirstie Allsopp's dresses

-If your budget doesn’t stretch to a handmade gown, you can find a slightly more purse-friendly option in this green embroidered dress from Phase Eight.
-It's priced at £160 and available in sizes 16-26 from John Lewis.
+If your budget doesn't stretch to a handmade gown, you can find a slightly more purse-friendly option in this green embroidered dress from Phase Eight.
+It's priced at £160 and available in sizes 6-20 from John Lewis.

 Back in 2017, Kirstie showcased her hourglass figure in this bohemian piece by Australian designer Zimmermann.
 With a cinched in waist and delicate broderie anglaise, the dress was a stunning summer choice for the property expert.

 Zimmermann dresses can costs anything north of £750, but there are less expensive options on the high street if you want to channel the way Kirstie Allsopp dresses.
 Emulate the easy-breezy feel with this linen kaftan-style dress for £69.99 from H&M. The tapered waist and shaping seams add definition to the feminine, floaty shape.

 Kirstie especially likes Samantha Sung's range of Audrey shirt dresses.
 "I bought my first one several years ago and now have quite a few because they work for every occasion," she said.

 Samantha Sung has worked in some of fashion’s most coveted roles, including a stint as head designer for Ralph Lauren Collections in New York and Cerutti in Milan.
 In 2006 she launched her own line, known for its feminine elegance and colourful prints.

 Samantha's Audrey dresses typically cost close to £1,000, so if that's a little beyond your means, Boden offers an eccentrically printed shirt dress for less than 1/5 of the price at £140.